openebs/openebs-e2e/tools/e2e-fio/README.md

-# Mayastor E2E fio test pod
+# Mayastor E2E fio test pod image
 ## Introduction
-Derived from `dmonakhov/alpine-fio`
+This image is derived from `alpine`

+It includes fio, which is invoked by the wrapper program `e2e_fio`

+e2e_fio is written in C to facilitate low level control and to keep the size small.
+Reduced size makes it possible to run more instances of the test pod with a given memory constraint.

 ### Command line options
  * `sleep <sleep seconds> ;`